 Maclay School is an independent, non-sectarian college preparatory school located on 100 beautiful acres in northern Tallahassee, Florida, about ten miles north of the state capitol building.
 It seeks to provide a liberal arts education, enabling each student to develop their inherent ability to the fullest extent with a balance of discipline and freedom.
-The 2018-19 school year will be the 51st year for Maclay, now under the leadership of James Milford who is in his fifth year as Head of School.
+The 2019-2020 school year will be the 52nd year for Maclay, now under the leadership of James Milford who is in his sixth year as Head of School.

 We know that our graduates are entering a world that is continuously changing.
 Our next generation must learn on its feet, be comfortable with rapid change, embrace uncertainty, and not be afraid to solve and lead.
 We aim to provide students with the tools and skills essential for success in this new century.
 We start with the student who is supported by well-trained faculty.
 Aside from academics, we embrace a culture of philanthropy that supports the higher purpose of Maclay School - to build great learners and prepare great leaders.